George F. Thompson addresses faculty members at the University of Mississippi.

 - Towson University, Office of the Provost

-- University of Alabama in Tuscaloosa, College of Arts and Sciences
+- University of Alabama in Tuscaloosa, College of Arts and Sciences and the Graduate School

 - University of Baltimore, Office of the Provost